jjmccollum/solid-rock-hb/README.md

 # solid-rock-hb
-Official repository for the Solid Rock Greek Hebrew Bible
+Official repository for the Solid Rock Hebrew Bible